Split Britches: Methodology

 In a dissertation by Deanna Beth Shoemaker, Split Britches was said to use games, fantasies, songs, dance numbers, and monologues to address issues including female desire, power, and lesbian identity.
-The characters in the performances play on gender and sexuality binaries, and explore issues of lesbian femme identity within and without the butch/femme dynamic.
+The characters in the performances play on gender and sexuality binaries, and explore issues of lesbian femme identity within and outside the butch/femme dynamic.

-The company begin by exploring a personal obsession or frustration, like Tennessee Williams or Aileen Wuornos, which is often taken from popular culture.
-Shaw has said this is because through popular images they are able to maintain a queer aesthetic while keeping an audience engaged.
-Weaver and Shaw always try to make reference to a comedy duo from the 1950s or 1960s, which is often Mike Nicols and Elaine May, due to their comedic structure and gender dynamics.
-Next the company make lists, including a list of things they want to do on stage, current social issues, cultural icons, and stories they want to tell.
-They then choose characters that are split between good qualities and bad qualities, which Weaver has said is "like loving a part of yourself and your past".
+The company began by exploring a personal obsession or frustration, such as Tennessee Williams or Aileen Wuornos, which is often taken from popular culture.
+Shaw has said this is because, through popular images, they are able to maintain a queer aesthetic while keeping an audience engaged.
+Weaver and Shaw always try to make reference to a comedy duo from the 1950s or 1960s, which is often Mike Nichols and Elaine May, due to their comedic structure and gender dynamics.
+Next, the company makes lists, including a list of things they want to do on stage, current social issues, cultural icons, and stories they want to tell.
+They then choose characters that are split between good qualities and bad qualities, which Weaver has said is "like loving a part of yourself and your past."
 Despite playing characters, Weaver and Shaw say they always play themselves, including personal stories and anecdotes.
-Weaver has said "In the process of making personal performance, lying is always an option and creating truth is the goal."
-Next they begin collecting found objects, and working on music to incorporate.
-Finally the company begin rehearsals, weaving together the disparate fragments.
-Throughout their history Weaver has functioned as the primary director.
+Weaver has said.
+"In the process of making personal performance, lying is always an option, and creating truth is the goal."
+Next, they begin collecting found objects and working on music to incorporate.
+Finally, the company begins rehearsals, weaving together the disparate fragments.
+Throughout their history, Weaver has functioned as the primary director.

-In recent years, public engagement and dialogue with the public have become an integral part to the Split Britches creative process.
+In recent years, public engagement and dialogue have become an integral part of the Split Britches creative process.
 This takes the form of workshops and public conversations, often moderated through formats from Weaver's Public Address Systems project.

 Public engagement

-From 2002 to 2003 Weaver and Shaw designed and ran workshops in four women's prisons in Brazil and the UK as part of the project 'Staging Human Rights', initiated by People's Palace Projects.
-The workshops intended to use performance to talk about human rights with female prisoners.
+From 2002 to 2003, Weaver and Shaw designed and ran workshops in four women's prisons in Brazil and the UK as part of the 'Staging Human Rights' project, initiated by People's Palace Projects.
+The workshops intended to use performance to discuss human rights with female prisoners.